 Adjusting and cleaning the straps can be difficult on this model.

 Easy to assemble and clean.
 Simplicity in design and use make this high chair an affordable but high-performing option.
-You can use the high chair until your child reaches 37 pounds. and the booster up to 60 pounds.
+You can use the high chair until your child reaches 37 lb. and the booster up to 60 lb.
 3 recline positions and a removable tray provide easy access.

 Tray isn't dishwasher safe.
 Booster seat is large.